barkhaaroraa/MumCare/README.md

 google.generativeai
 pyttsx3
 playsound
-Make sure all these modules are successfully installed before launching the MUMCARE website.
+Make sure all these modules are successfully installed before launching the MUMCARES website.

 ## Conclusion
 At MUMCARE, we believe that no mom should feel alone in her journey through postpartum depression.
 Our website serves as a beacon of hope and support, offering valuable resources, connections, and tools to help moms thrive during this transformative time.
-With MUMCARE, new moms can find solace, strength, and solidarity as they navigate the ups and downs of motherhood. 🌟💖
+With MUMCARES, new moms can find solace, strength, and solidarity as they navigate the ups and downs of motherhood. 🌟💖